 The College offers a tuition payment plan.
 The cost to enroll is a non-refundable \$35 fee and the first installment payment.
 The plan is available for the fall, spring, and summer semesters.
 To enroll in the plan log into MyCCP, click on the Student tab at the top of the page, click on the Financial Services channel and select "Enroll in a/ view your Payment Plan".
-Specific payment plan information for the current semester can also be found on this page by clicking on the "Payment Plan Information" link.
-For additional questions, please contact the Bursar's Office at 215-751-8130 or via email.
+Specific payment plan information for the current semester can also be found on this page by clicking on the term specific "Payment Plan Information" link.
+For additional information, please review the Payment Plan FAQ; additional questions can be addressed to the Bursar's Office at 215-751-8130 or via email.